Skip to contentSkip to navigationSkip to topbar

 The Dominant Speaker refers to the Participant having highest audio activity at a given time.
 You can activate dominant speaker detection following Twilio's official documentation.
 This feature is useful when you want to enhance the dominant speaker in your UI: for example, by rendering her video in the central area and with larger size.
 To do this appropriately, the Network Bandwidth Profile API should be used to set a higher priority to the dominant speaker video tracks.
 However, as the dominant speaker changes dynamically, it may be hard to figure out what are the tracks that should be prioritized at any time.
 To solve this problem the Network Bandwidth Profile API exposes the dominantSpeakerPriority parameter.
 Using it, developers can set the minimum priority that should be automatically assigned to the dominant speaker video tracks.

-To understand how dominantSpeakerPriority works imagine a Group Room with dominant speaker detection activated where a Network Bandwidth Profile is defined with dominantSpeakerPriority: 'high'.
+To understand how dominantSpeakerPriority works imagine a Room with dominant speaker detection activated where a Network Bandwidth Profile is defined with dominantSpeakerPriority: 'high'.
 Imagine that in that Room all video tracks are set to their default priority (i.e. standard).
 In that case, when Participant Alice becomes dominant speaker, automatically all Alice's video tracks will become high priority.
 If later Bob becomes dominant speaker, automatically Alice's video tracks will go back to standard, as she isn't dominant any longer, and Bob's video tracks will be upgraded to high.

 Dominant speaker priority makes it possible to change dynamically the priority of the dominant speaker's video tracks.